-- The validity of the certificate with regards to algorithms and procedures defined in RFC 5280; - The validity of the certificate through CA Certificate Revocation Status Services (e.g., OCSP, CRL; see Chapter 7 for detailed information). - The context in which the certificate is used against the OIDs of the certificates (See applicable Certificate Policy).
+- The validity of the certificate with regards to algorithms and procedures defined in RFC 5280; - The validity of the certificate through CA Certificate Revocation Status Services (e.g., OCSP, CRL). - The context in which the certificate is used against the OIDs of the certificates (See applicable Certificate Policy).